Floreat, Western Australia

 Floreat is a residential suburb 8 km west-northwest of the central business district of Perth, the capital of Western Australia.
 It is bordered on Underwood Avenue, Selby Street, Cromarty Road and Durston Road.
 It is the head of the Town of Cambridge, which has its municipal offices and library in the suburb.
 The name of the suburb stems from the Latin word for "flourish" or "prosper", which is also the motto of the City of Perth, of which Floreat was a part when it was first built.

 Demographics

-Floreat had a population of 7,230 at the 2011 census, an increase of 205 from the 2006 census, and 277 from the 2001 census.
+Floreat had a population of 8,621 at the 2021 census, an increase of 722 from the 2016 census.It has a median age of 40, with 2,829 private dwellings.